benjaminsmith-ipe/benjaminsmith-ipe.github.io/index.md

 I received an MA in Political Science from [Colorado State University](https://www.colostate.edu/) and a BA from [Keele University](https://www.keele.ac.uk/).

 Prior to joining the Milken Institute, I analyzed trade policy issues with the [Canadian Centre for Policy Alternatives](https://www.policyalternatives.ca/).
-I have also authored several op-eds with [The National Interest](https://nationalinterest.org/).
+I have also authored several op-eds with <br> [The National Interest](https://nationalinterest.org/).